gangdong/gangdong.github.io/_posts/2019-07-26-Android-custom-view.markdown

 tags: Android
 tags: Android
 ---
-Today I met a error when I was trying to customize the android.widget.Button Class.😕 <br>The error information is
+Today I met an error when I was trying to customize the android.widget.Button Class.😕 <br>The error information is
 {% highlight plaintext %}
 "This custom view should extend android.support.v7.widget.AppCompatButton instead."
 {% endhighlight %}